geoffrey-diederichs/LA_CTF/README.md

 $3 = 0x1a174d95
 ```

-Let's see if we get same outputs in Python with the same seed :
+Let's see if we get the same outputs in Python with the same seed :

 ```python
 from ctypes import CDLL